Evening gown.

 something about a forbidden love, and I watch

-I watch again from your chest long weaned,
+I watch again, my shoulders at your chest

 “Mother,” I call out, but she doesn’t hear